Armoured Division (Finland)

-The Finnish Armoured Division (Panssaridivisioona, PsD or Ps.
-D) was a division of the Finnish Army during the Continuation War.
+The Armoured Division (Panssaridivisioona, PsD or Ps.
+D) was an armoured division of the Finnish Army during the Continuation War.

 Foundation

 The Finnish Supreme headquarters ordered the foundation of an armoured division on 28 June 1942 and the actual foundation was on 30 June 1942.
 The division consisted of the newly formed Armoured Brigade and the old (1st) Jaeger Brigade.
 The Cavalry Brigade was also part of the division until January 1943.
 The division artillery consisted of the 14th Heavy Artillery Battalion.
 The division commander was Major General Ruben Lagus.
 During most of the war, the division was located at Petrozavodsk, but in the spring of 1944 it was moved to the Karelian Isthmus to form the reserve of the headquarters.